 WASHINGTON — For nearly two years, House Speaker John Boehner was under fire from a dozen fellow Republicans for not voting to cut federal spending more aggressively.
 But on the campaign trail this fall, it has been House Minority Leader Nancy Pelosi, a fellow Catholic, who has drawn criticism and outright opposition from a few vulnerable Democratic candidates for her support of the Affordable Care Act.

-In Georgia, Rep. John Barrow cut an ad boasting of his opposition to Pelosi.
+In Georgia, Rep. boasting of his opposition to Pelosi.
 “I voted against Nancy Pelosi as Speaker,” Barrow says looking directly into the camera.
 Earlier in the commercial, Barrow told viewers he is “leading the effort to repeal the Obamacare mandates.”

 Nathan L. Gonzales, deputy political editor of the Rothenberg Political Report, said voters tie Pelosi’s leadership in passing the Affordable Care Act through Congress in 2009 and 2010 to her overall philosophy of liberalism.
 “She symbolizes the national liberalism of the Democratic Party.
 She’s a leader.
 She’s from San Francisco.
 This seems a foreign place to voters in these other districts,” Gonzales said in an interview.